Gatij-coder2911/Railway-Reservation-System/README.md

 The MSI Installer consists of the online version of the above main program and also an Updater.exe which automatically downloads the udated version of the project.

-This version of the program requires an internet connection as the Database for this version has been created online on [CleverCloud](https://www.clever-cloud.com/)
+This version of the program requires an internet connection as the Database for this version has been created online on [CleverCloud](https://www.clever-cloud.com/) therefore removing the need for installation of MySQL on your system.

 We have used "cx_Freeze" module of Python to create the MSI installer for Windows which helped us to understand the basics of building a distributable software.